22 Customer Touchpoints That Will Optimize Your Customer Journey

 Click this link to access this resource at any time.

+The maps are put together in chronological order to demonstrate a typical customer's experience with a business.
 This helps marketing and customer service teams identify touchpoints that cause friction so they can remove them and enhance the customer journey.

 Here's an example of what a customer touchpoint looks like on HubSpot's customer journey map.

-While this is only a small section of a much larger document, it gives us a good idea of how useful touchpoints are to marketing and customer service teams.
 In the original document, the green dots represent interactions that are positive, and the red ones represent points of friction.
 Yellow dots are moments when customers have to make decisions, which leads to either a green or red dot.

-Touch Points Before a Purchase
+Customer Touchpoint Examples Before a Purchase

 1. Social Media